Aliases for ACTC1 Gene

 GeneCards Summary for ACTC1 Gene

 ACTC1 (Actin, Alpha, Cardiac Muscle 1) is a Protein Coding gene.
 Diseases associated with ACTC1 include Atrial Septal Defect 5 and Cardiomyopathy, Dilated, 1R.
-Among its related pathways are Normal wtCFTR traffic / ER-to-Golgi and Hypertrophic cardiomyopathy (HCM).
+Among its related pathways are Myometrial Relaxation and Contraction Pathways and Normal wtCFTR traffic / ER-to-Golgi.
 GO annotations related to this gene include ATPase activity and myosin binding.
-An important paralog of this gene is ACTRT1.
+An important paralog of this gene is ACTA1.

 UniProtKB/Swiss-Prot for ACTC1 Gene

 Actins are highly conserved proteins that are involved in various types of cell motility and are ubiquitously expressed in all eukaryotic cells.